Robustness Assessment of Assemblies in Frictional Contact: Related Work

 The assembly robustness criterion proposed in \cite{maeda_new_2009} is defined as an optimization problem in which the magnitude of a given external wrench is maximized.
-While \cite{maeda_new_2009} tackles the computation of contact forces and robustness assessment in a single optimization problem, our proposed approach decouples the two such that performing the latter does not involve solving an expensive optimization problem for each external wrench query.
-Furthermore, \cite{maeda_new_2009} depends on a scaling factor to combine forces and torques into a single scalar value.
-In contrast, our approach based on applying forces at surface points does not require any such parameter.
+For each external wrench query, \cite{maeda_new_2009} tackles the full computation of contact forces and robustness assessment in a single optimization problem.
+Similarly, \cite{chen_2021_planning} performs stability analysis by solving an optimization problem for a large number of random force disturbances, resulting in large running times due to their stability assessment scheme.
+In contrast, our proposed approach decomposes the overall problem into sub-problems and use object shape information to improve efficiency.

-Our previous work, in \cite{nadeau_planning_2024}, proposes an object placement planning algorithm that can determine stable poses faster than other methods in varied rigid object scenes.
-In contrast to the traditional approach that samples and rejects poses, \cite{nadeau_planning_2024} selects contact points in the scene based on an approximative robustness criterion, and determine a pose that solicits the selected contact points.
+In \cite{nadeau_planning_2024}, an approximate robustness assessment method is used to find stable object placement poses much faster than with other methods.
 Compared to the heuristic used in \cite{nadeau_planning_2024}, the method defined in this work assesses the assembly robustness more accurately, albeit at a higher computational cost.
-Upgrading \cite{nadeau_planning_2024} with our robustness criterion can improve the stability of the placement poses found and reduce the planning time when dealing with complex scenes.
-Furthermore, while \cite{nadeau_planning_2024} only considered the capacity of an object to \textit{withstand} external forces, this work proposes to also consider how external forces might \textit{improve} the overall assembly robustness.
+In this work, we show that upgrading \cite{nadeau_planning_2024} with our method can improve the robustness of the placement poses found and reduce the planning time when dealing with complex scenes.